Wilson, Leicestershire

-Wilson, in the English county of Leicestershire, is a small hamlet just outside Melbourne, Derbyshire.
+Wilson, is a hamlet just in the North West Leicestershire district of Leicestershire, England.
 Close to East Midlands Airport, Wilson retains many 'village-like' features.
 It has one pub, the Bulls Head.
-Wilson has no amenities other than a golf course, gym and swimming pool.
+Wilson has no amenities, only a gym and swimming pool.

 Its name is first recorded in the 12th century as Wiuelestunia and likely came from Anglo-Saxon Wifeles tūn = "Wifel's farmstead or village".
 In 1870-72 it had a population of 177.